Building a new home can be incredibly exciting, but there are quite a few details to consider before construction can begin.

 Here’s the bottom line: make sure you carefully assess your lifestyle before choosing a floor plan.

-Once you’ve identified the lifestyle you are living, you’ve taken massive strides toward knowing what the key characteristics of your floor plan should be.
+Once you’ve looked at your lifestyle, you’ve taken massive strides toward knowing what the key characteristics of your floor plan should be.

 2 – How can you maximize your property?